 Beltrami Electric's Cold Weather Rule/Military Service Appeal Procedure

-If, prior to disconnection, a customer appeals a notice of involuntary disconnection, as provided by the utility's established appeal procedure, the utility must not disconnect until the appeal is resolved.
+If, prior to disconnection, a member appeals a notice of involuntary disconnection, as provided by the utility's established appeal procedure, the utility must not disconnect until the appeal is resolved.

-If you wish to appeal, submit a personal letter stating your situation and issues in the dispute to PO Box 488, Bemidji, MN 56619.
-Your letter of appeal must arrive at the Cooperative BEFORE the date of disconnection.
-You will be notified when the board of directors will review your appeal so that you may be present during it.
+If a member chooses to appeal, they must submit a personal letter of appeal stating their situation and issues in the dispute.
+The letter of appeal must arrive at the Cooperative before the date of the proposed disconnection.
+The appeal will be reviewed by the Cooperative to determine a fair and reasonable resolution to the dispute.
+The resolution will be presented to the member and agreed upon by both the member and the Cooperative in order to resolve the appeal.
 No disconnection of service will take place during the appeal process.